jennomics/WorkflowPaper/Data Submission.md

 + Do you intend to annotate this version? _No_
 + Is it a part of a multiisolate project? _No_
 + Is it a de novo assembly? _Yes_
 + Is it an update of existing submission?
-For most projects the answer to this will be _no_
+For most projects the answer to this will be _No_
 + BioSample Type: _Microbe_

 **BioSample attributes**